CS-433/ml_project_2_deep_hedging/README.md

 ### `src`

 A folder with code for the implementation of DDPG.
-Refer to the README.md file inside the folder for
+Refer to the README.md file inside the folder for mor detailed descriptions

 ---

 ### `main.py`

+Use `python main.py` or `python3 main.py` to run the training of the agent (careful, this takes a long time: approximately [...] minutes)

 ---

 ### `hyperparam_tuning.py`

+Hyperparameter tuning using optuna.

 ---

 ### `requirements.pip`

-Type `pip install requirements` in your terminal to install the necessary librairies for running code in this repository.
+Use `pip install requirements` in your terminal to install the necessary librairies for running code in this repository.

 ---
 ## Authors